 “If there were ever a moment for a queer, disabled rapper with a love for pot, jokes, and revolution to be a star, the moment is now” – Village Voice

 Wheelchair Sports Camp is Denver’s biggest smallest band!
-Fronted by the disabled, wheelchair bound MC/producer Kalyn, the band is a combination of live and electronic instruments with a more live, jazzy, funky, combination to the traditional hip-hop group.
+Fronted by the disabled, wheelchair bound MC/producer/activist Kalyn, the band is a combination of live and electronic instruments with a more live, jazzy, noisey, funky, combination to the traditional hip-hop group.
 Their unconventional setup of live instruments and Kalyn’s produced beats presents a polished sound with old-school lyrics that maintain a sarcastic yet independent and heavy consciousness.
-Kalyn is 26 years old, weighs 53 pounds and measures three feet, six inches tall.
 She’s light enough to carry, compact enough to hide under a winter coat and is sometimes mistaken for a child.
 But Kalyn, who has the brittle-bone disability osteogenesis imperfecta, is hardly innocent, precious, or inconspicuous.
-The band has been featured on the cover of the Village Voice as well as in SPIN Magazine, Huffington Post and High Times Magazine.
+The band has been featured on the cover of the Village Voice as well as in SPIN Magazine, VICE, Huffington Post, High Times Magazine and more.

 T Minus Katlyn

 “Kalyn Heffernan is 2 years old, weighs 53 pounds, and measures three feet, six inches tall.
-She’s light enough to carry, compact enough to hide under a winter coat, and is sometimes mistaken for a child.
-But Kalyn, who has the brittle-bone disability osteogenesis imperfecta, is hardly innocent, precious, or inconspicuous: The Colorado native dabbles in graffiti, cusses gloriously, and has a septum piercing.
+The Colorado native dabbles in graffiti, cusses gloriously, and has a septum piercing.
 She raps, scribbles rhymes, and has been known to cover the viral YouTube video “My Vagina Ain’t Handicapped.”
 If you ask—and even if you don’t—she’ll eagerly lift her shirt to show off the words “CRIP LIFE” inked on her stomach… Her first time rhyming in public was at age 12, at a school talent show, where she rattled off stanzas about the Denver Broncos she’d written with friends.
 Her first job was in the Looney Tunes store at a Rocky Mountain amusement park; she saved all her earnings to buy a beat machine….” – Camille Dodero (Village Voice)